bootlin/snagboot/docs/fw_binaries.md

 The following images are required for all AM6xx SoCs:

 **tiboot3:** X.509 certificate container with U-Boot SPL for R5, TIFS, and a FIT container with device tree blobs.
 SPL should support DFU.
+For AM62Lx, instead of U-Boot SPL for R5, it contains Pre-BL and there is no fit container with device tree blobs.

 configuration:
  * path